josem0796/LukaBluesnapSDK/Pods/BluesnapSDK/README.md

 ```
 > Use the .xcworkspace file to open your project in Xcode.

+## SPM (Optional)

+To integrate BluesnapSDK into your Xcode project using SPM, open your project in Xcode and add the package by opening the SPM dialog via File -> Add Package Dependencies.
+After the SPM dialog window opens up, enter the repo's URL in the search bar and then click Add Package. **Important:** When Xcode prompts you to select the packages you want to import, you **MUST** select the `KountWrapper` package as well, regardless of whether or not you are using Kount in your project.
+Due to SPM limitations, `KountWrapper` is a direct dependency of `BluesnapSDK` in this instance, and both must come together.

 ## Disable landscape mode
 Landscape mode is not supported in our UI, so in order to make sure the screen does not rotate with the device, you need to add this code to your application's AppDelegate.swift file: